-As at 31 March 2022 the limited partners had contributed 99.6% of their committed capital to PIP Fund.
-PIP Fund has advised that the final 0.4%, will not be called.
+As at 31 March 2023 the limited partners had contributed 99.6% of their committed capital to PIP Fund and no further capital contributions will be required.

-PIP SE LP
+PIP SE Fund

-The Manager of PIP Fund established a dedicated fund, PIP SE LP (PIP SE Fund), to fund the expansion of some of the PPP schools.
+In 2020 the PIP Fund Manager established the PIP SE Fund (PIP SE), a dedicated vehicle to fund the expansion of certain PPP schools.
 All of PIP Fund's LPs were offered a pro-rata share of the PIP SE Fund.

-Entitlements to invest that were not taken up by existing PIP Fund LPs were taken-up by PIP III LP.
+Entitlements to invest that were not taken up by existing PIP Fund partners were taken-up by PIP Fund III.
+NZSIF committed \$7.5 million to PIP SE for a 60.2% interest.
+The last PIP SE call was paid 21 March 2023.
+NZSIF contributed \$6.49 million in total.

-NZSIF committed \$7.5 million to PIP SE Fund for the NZ Schools expansion project. \$5.1 million has been contributed, with a further \$2.4 million to pay as the school projects progress and capital is called by PIP SE Fund.
-NZSIF has a 60% interest in the PIP SE Fund which has total commitments of \$12.4 million.
+PIP SE ceased capital calls following confirmation of the sale of the school assets.
+In June 2023 all proceeds from PIP SE were paid out to the partners.